ZClarkXXYZ/hw1_1_weddingpackage/README.md

 Main is the test class.
+(This project has been updated)
 tests:
 -making multiple instance of WeddingPlanner (to make sure it has singleton design)
 -making each of the 3 different WeddingPackage (Traditional, Luxury, Destination)